This image has an empty alt attribute; its file name is IMG_7219.jpg

 About Simon Nicholson

 When the Second World War broke out, the family moved to Cornwall.
 Simon received a scholarship to attend Dartington Hall.
 In 1953, he spent a year studying sculpture at the Royal College of Art in London.
 Between 1954-57 he read archaeology and anthropology at Trinity College, Cambridge.
 Thus, it would seem that his interests were broad and diverse.
 He remained working in the field of art and design throughout his life, having a short stint as a Visiting Professor of Sculpture at the Moore University in Philadelphia in 1964, followed by being a Professor of Sculpture at the University of California between 1965-71.
-This perhaps helps to explain why two versions of the Loose Parts article can be accessed, one being a US version.
+This perhaps helps to explain why two versions of the Loose Parts article can be accessed, one being a US version (see above) and the other an Open University publication.
 Both are the same content and both reference US articles and contexts.

 In 1971, Nicholson returned to the UK and took up a lecturing position with the Open University where he remained until 1989.
 He was the Chair for a particularly innovative Art and the Environment: Interactive Art and Play course (TAD 292) which ran from 1976 to 1985.
 It was experimental and different.
 From this course sprang the student self-help group, the Tadpoles Society.
 Simon wrote the course text for this and also continued his interest in participative approaches to urban planning and design through the course, Urban Development: Community Participation in City Decision Making Unit 22 (DT201)